 - 1 tbsp red wine vinegar

-In a small bowl combine 1 tbsp oil, cornmeal, and okra, stirring to coat the okra
+- In a small bowl, combine 1 tbsp oil, cornmeal, and okra, stirring to coat the okra

-- Place the okra and bell pepper on baking sheet and broil 10 minutes
+- Place the okra and bell pepper on the baking sheet and broil for 10 minutes

-Take the pepper and wrap it in foil to rest for 10 minutes then chop
+- Take the pepper out and cover it to rest for 10 minutes, then dice

-In a medium bowl combine the honey and creole seasoning and coat the shrimp
+- Meanwhile, in a medium bowl, combine the honey and creole seasoning and coat the shrimp

-Add the shrimp to the pan with the okra and boil again for 8-10 minutes, flipping the shrimp halfway through
+- Add the shrimp to the pan with the okra and broil again for 8-10 minutes, flipping the shrimp halfway through

-Combine okra, bell pepper, shrimp, tomato, red onion, parsley, celery, red wine vinegar, and rice
+- Combine okra, bell pepper, shrimp, tomato, red onion, parsley, celery, red wine vinegar, and rice

 - Serve warm